Updated (originally published )

 What is the Payment Request API?

-The Payment Request API is a ‘W3C Candidate Recommendation’ for a consistent checkout experience by standardising the checkout procedure.
+The Payment Request API is a W3C Recommendation (it reached full Recommendation status in September 2022) for a consistent checkout experience by standardising the checkout procedure.
 It’s there to act as an intermediary between users, sellers and payment methods.
-It works cross browser and replaces the traditional checkout model by allowing merchants to accept payments with a single API call.
+The API doesn’t process the payment itself; it gathers the user’s choice of payment app (Google Pay, Apple Pay and so on) and hands you back a response to pass to your payment processor.
 It also has a consistent UI.
 Basically, it makes the checkout procedure much easier.

 Here’s how the modal looks in Chrome: